Datafable/diveboard-data-publication/standardization/dwc-mapping.md

 DwC term | status
 --- | ---
-taxonID |
+taxonID | n/a
-scientificNameID |
+scientificNameID | n/a
-acceptedNameUsageID |
+acceptedNameUsageID | n/a
-parentNameUsageID |
+parentNameUsageID | n/a
-originalNameUsageID |
+originalNameUsageID | n/a
-nameAccordingToID |
+nameAccordingToID | n/a
-namePublishedInID |
+namePublishedInID | n/a
-taxonConceptID |
+taxonConceptID | n/a
-scientificName |
+scientificName | use
-acceptedNameUsage |
+acceptedNameUsage | unnecessary
-parentNameUsage |
+parentNameUsage | n/a
-originalNameUsage |
+originalNameUsage | n/a
-nameAccordingTo |
+nameAccordingTo | n/a
-namePublishedIn |
+namePublishedIn | n/a
-namePublishedInYear |
+namePublishedInYear | n/a
-higherClassification |
+higherClassification | unnecessary
-kingdom |
+kingdom | use
 phylum |
 class |
 order |
 family |
-genus |
+genus | use
-subgenus |
+subgenus | unnecessary
-specificEpithet |
+specificEpithet | use
-infraspecificEpithet |
+infraspecificEpithet | use
-taxonRank |
+taxonRank | use
-verbatimTaxonRank |
+verbatimTaxonRank | unnecessary
-scientificNameAuthorship |
+scientificNameAuthorship | use
 vernacularName |
 nomenclaturalCode |
-taxonomicStatus |
+taxonomicStatus | n/a
-nomenclaturalStatus |
+nomenclaturalStatus | n/a
-taxonRemarks |
+taxonRemarks | n/a

 ## Resource relationship